Last Updated on by

-Mold growth in the bathroom should be taken care of immediately to prevent respiratory illnesses and allergies.
+Mold growth in the bathroom should be taken care of by mold removal specialists immediately to prevent respiratory illnesses and allergies.
 Bathrooms provide the perfect conditions for mold growth because they are regularly warm and humid.
 Serious mold problems will require more drastic solutions, such as replacing entire walls, and the use of toxic chemicals.
 Always have mold tested if you begin to suffer respiratory problems.

 Since mold needs darkness to grow, be sure your bathroom has plenty of good lighting.
 Another consideration is a freestanding bath tub to prevent mold growth between the tub and wall tiles.
 The design of modern dual sink vanities use integrated countertops and vessel sinks, which are easier to clean and less likely to grow mold.